New applications for the 2024-25 MNLEND cohort are now closed. Applications for the 2025-26 cohort will open October 14, 2024.

 The MNLEND program welcomes Fellows from a variety of different professional, academic, and experiential backgrounds.
 MNLEND accepts Fellows from University of Minnesota - Twin Cities campus academic disciplines, including Social Work, Public Health Administration, Maternal and Child Health, Special Education, Educational Psychology, Child Psychology, School Psychology, Nutrition, Genetic Counseling, Developmental-Behavioral Pediatrics (DBP), Doctor of Nursing Practice (DNP), Occupational Therapy, Audiology, Speech-Language Pathology, Physical Therapy, and Pediatric Dentistry.
 Additional disciplines are welcome to apply.

-MNLEND also warmly invites Fellows who are active community members in experientially-based fields, such as Community Advocacy, Family Advocacy, and Self Advocacy, and/or are working professionals in disability-related fields and/or graduate students enrolled in universities other than the University of Minnesota.
-A strong background and/or interest in systems change, as well as in disability, are expected to be shown in any application.
+MNLEND also warmly invites applicants who are active community members in experientially-based fields, such as Community Advocacy, Family Advocacy, and Self Advocacy.
+Working professionals in disability-related fields and graduate students enrolled in universities other than the University of Minnesota are also welcome to apply as community trainees.
+A strong background or interest in policy and systems change, as well as in serving the disability community, should be shown in any application.

-Applicants from under-represented racial, ethnic, or linguistic or under-resourced communities are strongly encouraged to apply to MNLEND.
+Applicants from traditionally under-represented or under-resourced communities are strongly encouraged to apply to MNLEND.

 Applications for the MNLEND program are accepted online.
 For alternative or accessible format options, contact BiKé Ojomo: bojomo@umn.edu.